 And Then He Was Called an Embarrassment

-How can anyone get to a point where their homophobia has them embarrassed to be seen in public with a child?
+How can anyone be so homophobic that they’re embarrassed to be seen in public with a child?

 Stand Up Against Homophobia

-I hope he sees there is more love than there is hate.
+My only hope is that my son sees there is more love in the world than there is hate.

 But I am still here thinking to myself why should my little boy ever need to feel as though who he is isn’t good enough for someone, especially family.
 He should be feeling that he will be accepted and loved for who he is no matter what, whatever that may be.